se7envlad/Franken-Night-Funkin/README.md

 Links: **[itch.io page](https://ninja-muffin24.itch.io/funkin) ⋅ [Newgrounds](https://www.newgrounds.com/portal/view/770371) ⋅ [source code on GitHub](https://github.com/ninjamuffin99/Funkin)**
 > Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...
 ## Franken Night Funkin
-**Franken Night Funkin** is a mod for Kade Engine, including a mix of different modpacks, and more.
+**Franken Night Funkin** is a modification of Kade Engine, including a mix of different modpacks, and more.
 # Features
 - **Alt Mode**
 	-The idea for it was originally from Sarvente's Mid-Fight Masses.
 I changed it so it can be applied to all songs (with a minor map change) to play as the enemy.